-The Multifaith Multicultural Youth Network (MMYN) was established in September 2007 to provide advice to the Victorian Government, through the Office of Multicultural Affairs and Citizenship, on issues and initiatives that affect young Victorians from culturally, religiously and linguistically diverse backgrounds.
+The Multicultural Youth Network (MYN) was originally established as the Multifaith Multicultural Youth Network in September 2007 to provide advice to the Victorian Government, on issues and initiatives that affect young Victorians from multicultural backgrounds.

-The MMYN is comprised of 25 young people from a range of faiths, cultures, ages, geographical locations and life experiences.
+Today the MYN is chaired by the Victorian Multicultural Commission Youth Commissioner.
+It is comprised of 20 young people from a range of faiths, cultures, ages, geographical locations and life experiences.

-The MMYN meets four to six times a year and as well as highlighting key issues facing young Victorians, members have the opportunity to develop youth-led projects which respond to some of these issues.
+The MYN meets once a month, and as well as highlighting key issues facing young Victorians, members have the opportunity to develop youth-led projects which respond to some of these issues and deliver presentations on diversity, faith and culture in Victoria.

 Multifaith Advisory Group (MAG)